-Psychoactive substances are chemical compounds that directly affect the functions of the central nervous system and of the brain causing changes in a person’s behavior, mood, mental processes, perception and awareness.
+Psychoactive substances are chemical compounds that directly affect the functions of the central nervous system and of the brain causing significant changes in a person’s behavior, mood, thinking, perception and awareness.

 These are substances that have the ability to penetrate the blood-brain barrier.

-Phenylethylamine is completely soluble in ethanol, water and ether.
+Phenylethylamine is one psychoactive substance that is completely soluble in ethanol, water and ether.
 It comes in liquid form that is colorless in room temperature and gives off a fishy smell.

 PEA phenylethylamine is a substance present in chocolates especially after carbohydrates in the chocolate has been converted to alcohol in a process called fermentation.
 It is popularly used as a weight loss and anti-depressant supplement.

 When taken orally, phenylethylamine’s efficacy is greatly reduced before it finally goes into circulation.
 It is converted into phenylacetic acid by monoamine oxidase as it passes through the liver making it less concentrated.

 Phenylacetic acid is the major metabolite of phenylethylamine.
 Depressed and schizophrenic patients have very low phenylacetic acid content in their blood while psychoactive patients have very high content of this acid in the blood.

 An article published in the American Journal of Psychiatry reported that PEA or 2-phenylethylamine has the ability to modulate behavior.
 It explained that depression experienced by subject patients could be due to lack of PEA content in the brain and that laboratory experiments showed that increasing the amount of phenylethylamine in the brain causes the euphoria when taking marijuana or the therapeutic effect after taking antidepressant medications.

 Phenylethylamine and amphetamine